Stephanie Kimbro, MA, JD, is Co-Director of the Center for Law Practice Technology, Founder of Curo Legal and member of Burton

 Virtual law practice is one form of eLawyering.
 It is a secure, professional method of delivering legal services online that is accessible to the client and the attorney anywhere they may access the Internet.
 The use of an online client portal allows for the initiation of the attorney/client relationship through to completion and payment for legal services.
 Attorneys operate an online backend law office as a completely web-based practice or in conjunction with a traditional law office.
 Virtual law practice should maintain strong professional standards while providing quality legal services to the public.
 This blog is devoted to the technology and ethics issues involved in the delivery of legal services online and the use of eLawyering in law practice management.

-Consumer Law Revolution: The Lawyer’s Guide to Online Marketing Tools, forthcoming, ABA/LPM 2013
+The Consumer Law Revolution: The Lawyer’s Guide to the Online Legal Marketplace, ABA/LPM, June 2013

 “Using Technology to Unbundle in the Legal Services Community,” Harvard Journal of Law and Technology, online Fall/Winter 2012